Lucasplaygaemes/JNTD/README.md

 There is not much to talk about it.

 # Don't confuse with Log.
-Log will be the Log output of 2b(JNTD), log is my personal annotations.
+Log will be the Log output of 2b(JNTD), log is my annotations about what i have done and what i gonna do.
 Log ≠ log.